Reproductive Disease in Female Psittacine Birds

 Kara M. Burns, MS, MEd, LVT,VTS (Nutrition) presented this distance-learning event for the veterinary medical students at the University of Minnesota College of Veterinary Medicine as part of the Lafeber Company Student Program.
 View the RACE-approved webinar recording, then take the brief post-test to earn 1 hour of continuing education credit.

-View the RACE-approved recording of the live webinar presented by Minh Huynh, DVM, MRCVS, DECZM (Avian), DAZCM.
+View this webinar recording by Minh Huynh, DVM, MRCVS, DECZM (Avian), DAZCM, RACE-approved for 1 credit hour.
 Avian radiography is an invaluable tool to assess internal disorders and to screen for subclinical disease in birds.
 Coelomic organs can be examined for cardiorespiratory, digestive, or urogenital disease.
-Radiographs also extremely useful to diagnose appendicular skeleton lesions, especially in case of trauma.
+Radiographs are also extremely useful to diagnose appendicular skeleton lesions, especially in case of trauma.
 Proper positioning is crucial for accurate interpretation and general anesthesia or sedation is usually recommended for optimal image acquisition.
 Standard and non-standard views as well as indications and limitations of radiography will be discussed.
-This presentation will also explore a standardized, step-by-step evaluation of conventional radiographs.
-A review of the current literature will be used to enhance this discussion of clinical cases.
+This presentation also explores a standardized, step-by-step evaluation of conventional radiographs.
+A review of the current literature is also used to enhance the discussion of clinical cases.

 Dr. Petra Schnitzer presented this distance-learning event for the veterinary medical students at the University of Georgia at Athens College of Veterinary Medicine as part of the Lafeber Company Student Program.
-View the RACE-approved webinar recording, then complete the brief post-test to earn 1 hour of continuing education credit.
+View this webinar recording, RACE-approved for 1 credit hour.

 Zoonoses are diseases that are transmitted from animals to humans, and some estimate that 75% of emerging human infectious diseases are zoonotic.
 Many of these zoonoses come from non-domestic animals.
 This RACE-approved webinar recording presented by Marcy Souza, DVM, MPH MPPA, DABVP (Avian), DACVPM provided an overview of common zoonoses associated with non-domestic or exotic pets, including but not limited to salmonellosis, influenza, chlamydiosis, monkeypox, rabies, and various parasitic diseases.
 Recent outbreaks of zoonoses in exotic pets and people are also highlighted.
 Dr. Souza also discusses the potential role of non-domestic species in the emergence and/or transmission of novel pathogens in the future.